 Eclipse Result Types

-- Dynamic – Time varying properties from the Eclipse simulation.
-Some derived properties calculated by ResInsight are also present. ( See Derived Results )
+- Dynamic – Time varying properties of an Eclipse simulation and derived properties calculated by ResInsight, c.f.

-- Static – Eclipse properties that does not vary with time.
-Some derived properties calculated by ResInsight are also present.( See Derived Results )
+- Static – Eclipse properties that does not vary with time and derived properties calculated by ResInsight, c.f.
+Derived Results

-- SourSimRL – Available only if results from SourSimRL is imported.
-Displays the available imported results.
-See SourSimRL Import
+- SourSimRL – Available if SourSimRL results have been imported, c.f.
+SourSimRL Import

-- Formation Names – Lists only the Active Formation Names selected on the case. ( See Formations )
+- Formation Names – Lists only the Active Formation Names selected on the case, c.f.
+Formations

-- Injection Flooding – Currently only the derived property Water Flooded PV calculated based on one or more selected simulation tracers.
-(See below )
+- Injection Flooding – Calculation of derived property based on one or more selected simulation tracers,

 Flow Diagnostic Results